 My logic for this is that I would personally find it off-putting having to provide that amount of information to someone just to have a conversation with them and that as an OBM, I should be helping my client become more efficient, not spend yet more time doing admin.

-There is another related reason I am very comfortable with asking fewer questions that I hinted at earlier; my entire website is designed to effectively qualify leads, from the copy and language used on my “about” and “services” sections, to my “FAQ” page that answers the logistical questions that could be deal-breakers for some potential clients (preventing both of us from wasting time on a call with each other).
+There is another related reason I am very comfortable with asking fewer questions that I hinted at earlier; my entire website is designed to effectively qualify leads, from the copy and language used on my “about” and “services” pages to my pricing and that payment plans are available.

-After booking, the potential client gets an email that tells them what to expect from the call and a PDF overview of what the onboarding process looks like so they know exactly how it works and in what timeframe.
+After booking, the potential client gets an email that tells them what to expect from the call so they know exactly how it works and what is expected from them.

 2. Consultation Call